 Jaafar El-Awady, professor of mechanical engineering, is recognized for furthering the fundamental understanding of the underlying deformation mechanism in materials.
 A winner of a 2018 Johns Hopkins University Catalyst Award, he creates cutting-edge, multi-scale computational methods and experimental techniques necessary to develop next-generation materials for aerospace, naval, automotive, and energy applications.

-As founder and director of the Johns Hopkins Computational and Experimental Materials Engineering Laboratory (CEMEL) and interim director of the Hopkins Extreme Materials Institute (HEMI), El-Awady’s expertise is primarily in the field of mechanics of materials for extreme environments, with particular focus on developing advanced multi-scale simulation techniques (from atoms to continuum) and high-temperature bulk- and micro-scale experiments, to predict the mechanical properties, underlying deformation mechanisms, damage evolution, and failure in materials.
+As founder and director of the Johns Hopkins Computational and Experimental Materials Engineering Laboratory (CEMEL) and fellow at the Hopkins Extreme Materials Institute (HEMI), El-Awady’s expertise is primarily in the field of mechanics of materials for extreme environments, with particular focus on developing advanced multi-scale simulation techniques (from atoms to continuum) and high-temperature bulk- and micro-scale experiments, to predict the mechanical properties, underlying deformation mechanisms, damage evolution, and failure in materials.
 In 2015, he was awarded the National Science Foundation’s prestigious Early CAREER Award to support his research in developing microstructurally based computational methods to fundamentally identify the effect of hydrogen on the deformation and fracture of metals used in energy generation, conversion, and storage systems.

 Research in his group includes predicting the fundamental mechanisms controlling the properties of complex alloys with a specific focus on their thermo/chemo-mechanical properties for extreme environment applications and characterizing the deformation and failure of coatings for high-temperature applications.
 His group’s research also quantifies and predicts the fatigue life of materials and predicts the plasticity and failure of epoxy polymers.
 Additionally, El-Awady’s group develops machine learning approaches for accelerated predictions of deformation and damage in materials.